 THE MAXIMUM LIABILITY OF EITHER PARTY UNDER THIS AGREEMENT, TAKEN AS A WHOLE, FOR ANY AND ALL CLAIMS IN CONNECTION WITH THIS AGREEMENT, INCLUDING BUT NOT LIMITED TO CLAIMS FOR INDEMNIFICATION, BREACH OF WARRANTY, BREACH OF CONTRACT, TORT, STRICT LIABILITY, FAILURE OF ESSENTIAL PURPOSE OR OTHERWISE, WILL IN NO CIRCUMSTANCE EXCEED THE FEES PAID OR OWED TO BITSIGHT IN THE PAST TWELVE (12) MONTHS UNDER THIS AGREEMENT.

-NOTWITHSTANDING THE FOREGOING, SECTIONS 4.1 AND 4.2 WILL NOT APPLY WITH RESPECT TO ANY CLAIMS BASED ON BREACHES OF A PARTY’S OBLIGATIONS UNDER SECTION 1.2 (USE OF SERVICE), SECTION 1.3 (RESTRICTIONS) OR SECTION 6 (CONFIDENTIALITY).
+NOTWITHSTANDING THE FOREGOING, SECTIONS 4.1 AND 4.2 WILL NOT APPLY WITH RESPECT TO ANY CLAIMS BASED ON BREACHES OF A PARTY’S OBLIGATIONS UNDER SECTION 1.2 (USE OF SERVICE), OR SECTION 6 (CONFIDENTIALITY).

 TERM AND TERMINATION